 We’ve been mentioning several obvious ideas (monitor internal web servers) and a few crazy ones when talking with ThousandEyes during NFD6 (so go watch the videos).
 Most of them would require additional functionality, so if you find them interesting (and you’re big enough), go talk with ThousandEyes and push them in this direction.

 - Package ThousandEyes server as an appliance that could be deployed within a security-conscious enterprise environment.
-One of the major hurdles we have when deploying NIL Monitor solutions is the interaction between internal probes and our management system – every decent CISO gets upset initially.
+One of the major hurdles we experienced when deploying a similar solutions was the interaction between internal probes and our management system – every decent CISO gets upset initially.

 - Interact with internal BGP routing to get BGP-based visibility into internal network as well as global Internet.